You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 WordPress is perfect for full-time or side bloggers who see their blog as a business — or who want it to have the potential to grow into a business at some stage.

-It’s also a great option for charities and nonprofits, as there are loads of plugins that can help you with things like taking donations.
+It’s also a great option for charities and nonprofits, as many plugins can help with tasks like taking donations.

-WordPress.org is hugely popular for a reason: it offers all the features you need at a great price, along with the freedom to do what you want with your website.
+WordPress.org is hugely popular because it offers all the features you need at a great price and the freedom to do what you want with your website.

-Other blogging software tends to limit how you can monetize (you might not be able to run ads at all) or places restrictions on what you can write about (you might not be able to promote online gambling, for instance.)
+Other blogging software tends to limit how you can monetize (you might not be able to run ads at all) or places restrictions on what you can write about (you might not promote online gambling, for instance.)

 Ready to Start Your Blog?